Testing the simplifying assumption in high-dimensional vine copulas: Introduction

 \section{Introduction}

-Vine copulas \citep{Joe1997, Bedford2002, Aas2009} are one of the most popular tools for multivariate dependence modeling.
-The central model assumption for statistical inference is the so-called simplifying assumption \citep{HobakHaff2010}.
-It is the assumption that every conditional copula \citep{Patton2006} within the vine copula can be represented by an unconditional copula.
-An extensive literature containing methodological advances and applied research for vine copulas has been based on the simplifying assumption \citep{Dissmann2013, Grothe2013, Joe2010, Kauermann2013, Kurowicka2011, Nagler2016, Nikoloulopoulos2012}.

-In the early papers discussing the simplifying assumption, multivariate distributions which can be represented as simplified vine copulas have been identified \citep{HobakHaff2010, Stoeber2013}.
-More recently the simplifying assumption has again attracted a lot of attention \citep{Acar2012, Derumigny2016, Gijbels2016, Gijbels2017, Killiches2016, Killiches2016b, Kraus2017, Nagler2016, Portier2015, Spanhel2016}.
+Vine copulas \citep{Joe1997, Bedford2002, Aas2009} are a popular tool to model multivariate dependence.
+An extensive literature concerning vine copulas has been based on the simplifying assumption \citep{Dissmann2013, Grothe2013, Joe2010, Kurowicka2011, Nagler2016}.
+This assumption states that every conditional copula in the vine copula does not vary in its conditioning arguments \citep{HobakHaff2010}.
+Multivariate distributions which can be represented as simplified vine copulas have been identified in early papers \citep{HobakHaff2010, Stoeber2013}.
+More recently, the simplifying assumption has again attracted a lot of attention \citep{Derumigny2016, Gijbels2016, Gijbels2017, Kraus2017, Mroz2020, Nagler2016, Spanhel2016}.
 In the context of (bivariate) conditional copulas non- and semiparametric tests for the simplifying assumption have been developed \citep{Acar2013, Gijbels2016, Gijbels2017}.
-See also \citet{Derumigny2016} for a recent survey.
-In the simulations and application of these studies the conditioning variables are either assumed to be one- or rather low-dimensional and the simplifying assumption is only tested for one single conditional copula but not for a vine copula where several conditional copulas need to be tested for constancy.
+See \citet{Derumigny2016} for a survey.
+In these studies the simplifying assumption is tested for one single conditional copula with a low-dimensional conditioning vector.
+The assumption is not tested for a vine copula where several conditional copulas with a possibly high-dimensional conditioning vector need to be checked.